jerryjappinen/bellevue-docs/app/vue.md

 [Official guide on Vue directives](https://vuejs.org/v2/guide/custom-directive)

 Vue mixins can be added under `src/directives/`.
-Global mixins defined there will be registered automatically and will be available in your components.
+Global directives defined there will be registered automatically and will be available in your components.

 ## Vue plugins